 From July 21, 2005, Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-The (depreciation) / appreciation of the U.S. dollars against Renminbi was approximately (3.9%) and 5.0% for the period from June 16, 2017 (inception date) through December 31, 2017 and for the year ended December 31, 2018, respectively.
-The functional currency and the reporting currency of our Company are the U.S. dollars and the Renminbi, respectively.
-All of our revenues and costs are denominated in Renminbi, while a portion of cash and cash equivalents and amounts due to related parties are denominated in U.S. dollars.
-Any significant revaluation of Renminbi may materially and adversely affect our cash flows, revenues, earnings and financial position in U.S. dollars.
+The (depreciation) / appreciation of the U.S. dollars against Renminbi was approximately (3.9%) and 5.0% for the period from June 16, 2017 (date of inception) through December 31, 2017 and for the year ended December 31, 2018, respectively.
+The functional currency and the reporting currency of our Company are U.S. dollars and Renminbi, respectively.
+Both the functional currency and reporting currency of our Company's subsidiaries are Renminbi.
+Any significant revaluation of U.S. dollars may materially and adversely affect our earnings and shareholders' deficits in Renminbi given that a portion of our subsidiaries' cash and cash equivalents are denominated in U.S. dollars.
+A 5% depreciation of U.S. dollars against Renminbi may increase loss and shareholders' deficits by RMB8.2 million and RMB13.8 million (US\$2.0 million) for the period from June 16, 2017 (date of inception) through December 31, 2017 and for the year ended December 31, 2018, respectively.